 1. Check Multiple Files on the File Explorer

 - Navigate to the folder that contains your music or video files.

-- Click the “Change your view” button and select “Details“.
+- Click the View menu and select Details.

 Now you know how to tell which files have DRM in them.
 If you wish to remove the DRM from the file there are software solutions available, but I personally haven’t had any luck with any of them.
 Video is especially hard to work with.
 Some services allow you to remove DRM from the music files they sell for a small fee, like iTunes Plus.
 A popular hack is to burn the music to a disc, then rip the disc to an unprotected MP3 with software like VLC Media Player.